batmany13/about-me/README.md

 [Team of Teams](https://www.amazon.com/Team-Teams-Rules-Engagement-Complex-ebook/dp/B00KWG9OF4) by General Stanely McCrystal - be a humble gardener instead of a heroic leader, have common purpose, shared consciousness and empowered execution (very similar to Drive)
 [What google learned from its quest to build the perfect team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) - Psychological Safety is the powerful force to drives great teams
 [The Competitive Imperative of Learning](https://hbr.org/2008/07/the-competitive-imperative-of-learning) by Amy Edmondson - Execution for Learning over Execution for Efficiency
-[Forget the pecking order at work](https://www.ted.com/talks/margaret_heffernan_forget_the_pecking_order_at_work?language=en) - having super chickens doesn't mean you'll be more productive, have a diverse group does
+[Forget the pecking order at work](https://www.ted.com/talks/margaret_heffernan_forget_the_pecking_order_at_work?language=en) - having super chickens doesn't mean you'll be more productive, having a diverse team does

 __Execution__